spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 ### Customize YAML Configuration Files

-1. Download the following YAML files from a specific version of CAPX found on the [Nutanix Releases](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix/releases) page in the GitHub repository.
+1. Access the [Nutanix CAPI Provider Releases](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix/releases) GitHub page and execute the commands below to download the following YAML files from a specific version of the Nutanix Cluster API Provider (CAPX) that is compatible with your environment.

     - **infrastructure-components.yaml**
     - **cluster-template.yaml**